 Sec.
 2. The following definitions apply throughout this rule:

-(1) “Eligible telecommunications carrier” or “ETC” means a communications service provider that is designated as an eligible telecommunications carrier by the commission under 47 CFR 54.201 and IC 8-1-2.6-13(c)(5).
+(a) “Eligible telecommunications carrier” or “ETC” means a communications service provider that is designated as an eligible telecommunications carrier by the commission under 47 CFR 54.201 and IC 8-1-2.6-13(c)(5).

-(2) “Commission” means the Indiana utility regulatory commission.
+(b) “Commission” means the Indiana utility regulatory commission.

-(3) “FCC” means the Federal Communications Commission.
+(c) “Communication service provider” has the same definition as in I.C.
+8-1-32.5-3.(4) “FCC” means the Federal Communications Commission.

-(4) “Federal lifeline program” means the local retail service wireless offering of an ETC that is subsidized by the federal universal service fund, as described in 47 CFR 54.401(a).
+(d) “Federal lifeline program” means the local retail service wireless offering of an ETC that is subsidized by the federal universal service fund, as described in 47 CFR 54.401(a).

-(5) “Lifeline eligibility determination” means the ETC’s process of obtaining and reviewing certifications from prospective customers:
+(e) “Lifeline eligibility determination” means the ETC’s process of obtaining and reviewing certifications from prospective customers:

-(A) demonstrating qualification for the lifeline program; and
+(1) demonstrating qualification for the lifeline program; and

-(B) ensuring that the customer understands the nature and requirements of the program pursuant to the federal lifeline rules.
+(2) ensuring that the customer understands the nature and requirements of the program pursuant to the federal lifeline rules.

-(6) “Participant” means a customer who applies for and is eligible for the federal lifeline program.
+(f) “Participant” means a customer who applies for and is eligible for the federal lifeline program.

-(7) “Prospective participant” means an individual inquiring or applying for the federal lifeline program.
+(g) “Prospective participant” means an individual inquiring or applying for the federal lifeline program.

-(8) “Temporary structures or locations” means:

-(A) tents, buses, vans, booths or other non-permanent structures intended to be at a locations for a limited time period of less than one year, that can be removed or transported and used in another location; or
+(h) “Temporary structures or locations” means tents, buses, vans, booths or other non-permanent structures located outdoors and intended to be at a location for a limited time period of less than one year, that can be removed or transported and used in another location.

-(B) locations that are not owned or leased by the wireless lifeline-only ETC, unless the location is operated by a bricks-and-mortar retail establishment and the marketing takes place indoors.

-(9) “Wireless lifeline-only ETC” means an entity that has been designated by the commission as a wireless ETC for the sole purpose of offering services under the federal lifeline program through the distribution of wireless mobile devices to participants in Indiana.
+(i) “Wireless lifeline-only ETC” means a wireless communication service provider that has been designated by the commission as an ETC for the sole purpose of offering services under the federal lifeline program, regardless of any other service provided by the communication service provider.

 170 IAC 7-8-3 Lifeline Agents